 How could Dr. G misunderstand this?
 How did she come to think of generalized anxiety disorder as a disease that causes anxiety?

 Our struggling students, in their moments of concreteness, hold up a mirror to our hypocrisies.

-The American Psychiatric Association says patients with the same diagnostic label do not necessarily have the same disturbances or respond to the same treatments.
+The American Psychiatric Association says patients with the same diagnosis do not necessarily have the same disturbances or respond to the same treatments.
 Then researchers develop treatment manuals for DSM diagnoses.
 Professional organizations publish practice guidelines for DSM diagnoses.
-Health insurers insist that providers follow treatment algorithms for DSM diagnoses.
-And pharmaceutical companies run television ads that say, “Depression is a distinct medical condition … It causes intense mood and physical symptoms.”
+Health insurers expect providers to follow treatment algorithms for DSM diagnoses.
+And pharmaceutical companies run television ads that say, “Depression is a distinct medical condition… It causes intense mood and physical symptoms.”
 Of course they do.

 Recently, I saw a self-exam in the American Psychiatric Association study guide for DSM-5.
 The format is case vignettes followed by multiple-choice diagnoses.
 One vignette described a patient with a fear of flying, followed by the question: “Which of the following disorders is the most likely cause of his anxiety?”

 My write-in answer would have been: “None of the above, because DSM diagnoses are descriptive labels, not causes.”